 Shuo Li is an Assistant Professor of Accounting at Western Washington University.
 He received his Ph.D. in accounting from The Hong Kong Polytechnic University, his M.Sc. in accounting from Indiana University, and his B.S. in management information system from Shanghai University of Finance and Economics.
 Shuo's primary teaching interest is in financial accounting.
-His research currently focuses on the impact of CEOs’ political ideology on their firms’ financial reporting practice, as well as the monitoring role of media in the capital market.
-Shuo received the Dennis R. Murphy Faculty Research Award in 2018.
-In his spare time, Shuo enjoys playing basketball, cooking, and listening to classic rock music.
+His research currently focuses on the monitoring role of media in the capital market.
+Shuo received the Dennis R. Murphy Faculty Research Award in 2018 and the Dean's Faculty Research Award in 2020.
+In his spare time, Shuo enjoys playing basketball, watching sports games, and listening to classic rock music.

 - Offshore Trading Activities and Audit Fees: A Textual Approach.
 2020. (with Yun Ke, Jian J. Zhang, and Yanan Zhang).
 Managerial Auditing Journal 35 (4): 549-573.

 - Managerial Political Spending Choice and Earnings Management.
 2020. (with Yu Zhang).
 Forthcoming at Review of Pacific Basin Financial Markets and Policies.

 - The Effect of Audit Quality on Stock Price Delay: Evidence from China.
 2018. (with Jun Chen, Wang Dong, and Yu Zhang), Asia-Pacific Journal of Accounting & Economics 25 (1-2): 253-275.

 - Customer-Base Concentration and Audit Pricing.
 2018. (with John Daniel Eshleman and Yun Ke).
 Journal of Accounting and Finance 18 (4): 56-79.